-As described in greater detail in section XVI, this Agreement will take effect 30 days from the date copies of this signed Agreement are sent to both Houses of Congress or, after providing 30 days advance notice to the OMB and Congress, 30 days from the date the Computer Matching Notice is published in the Federal Register, whichever is later, depending on whether comments are received which would cause a contrary determination (Commencement Date).
-As the federal agency that directs USAC, the FCC shall:
+As described in greater detail in Section XV, this Agreement will take effect thirty (30) days from the date copies of this signed Agreement are sent to both Houses of Congress or, after providing thirty (30) days advance notice to the Office of Management and Budget (OMB) and Congress, thirty (30) days from the date the Computer Matching

+Notice is published in the Federal Register, whichever is later, depending on whether comments are received which would cause a contrary determination (Commencement Date).
+As the Federal agency that directs USAC, the FCC will:

-- 1. Transmit this Agreement to Congress; - 2.
-Provide advance notice to OMB and the appropriate Congressional committees; - 3.
+1. Transmit this Agreement to Congress;

+- 2. Provide advance notice to OMB and the appropriate Congressional committees; - 3.
 Publish the Computer Matching Notice in the Federal Register; and - 4.
 Address public comments that may result from publication in the Federal Register.